guettli/passive-protocol-of-thoughts/README.md

 # Related

 I was told that the passive protocol of thoughts method is like [Vipassanā](https://en.wikipedia.org/wiki/Vipassan%C4%81).
 I can't judge this.
 I don't know Vipassanā.
 The wikipedia page is full of words which I have never heard before.
-I don't like history.
-I like science, the current moment and the future.
+At the current moment I am not in the mood for learning these words.
+I think it makes more sense to learn the current scientific findings.

 # Feedback is welcome